 Office Based Opioid Treatment (OBOT) has the same criteria for Medicaid and NCHC beneficiaries, which is inclusive of a documented history of at least two prior unsuccessful withdrawal management attempts.
-Based on SAMHSA guidance from 3/2020, the State updated the OBOT policy on 07/01/2021 to remove this requirement for two prior unsuccessful withdrawal management attempts.
-NCHC beneficiaries have access to inpatient treatment for SUD.
-Our Opioid Treatment Program (OTP) only services adults.
-6.3.2.3.2- BH Alcohol Use Disorder 6.3.2.3.3- BH 6.3.2.4- BH Peer Support Provided for: Mental Health Substance Use Disorder Peer Support Services (PSS) PSS provides structured, scheduled services that promote recovery, self-determination, self-advocacy, engagement in self-care and wellness and enhancement of community living skills of beneficiaries.
-PSS services are directly provided by Certified Peer Support Specialists (CPSS) who have self-identified as a person(s) in recovery from a mental health or substance use disorder.
-NCHC shall cover Peer Support Services for an eligible beneficiary who is 18 years of age until he or she reaches his or her 19th birthday.
-This age limit does apply to Medicaid eligible beneficiaries.
-In the SMD letter that CMS issued August 15, 2007, the background speaks to peer support delivered to Medicaid eligible adults.
-6.3.2.5- BH Caregiver Support Provided for: Mental Health Substance Use Disorder Caregiver Support is not a service that is provided to NCHC beneficiaries.
+Based on SAMHSA guidance from 3/2020, the State updated the OBOT policy on 07/01/2021 to remove this requirement for two prior unsuccessful withdrawal management attempt NCHC beneficiaries have access to inpatient treatment for SUD.
+Our Opioid Treatment Program (Conly services adults.
+6.3.2.3.2- BH Alcohol Use Disorder 6.3.2.3.3- BH 6.3.2.4- BH ☐ Peer Support Provided for: ☐ Mental Health ☐ Substance Use Disorder Peer Support Services (PSS) PSS provides structured, scheduled services that promote recovery, self-determination, self-advocacy, engagement in self-care and wellness and enhancement of community living skills of beneficiaries.
+PSS services are directly provided by Certified Peer Support Specialist (CPSS) who have self-identified as a person(s) in recovery from a mental health or substance use disorder.
+NCHC shall cover Peer Support Services for an eligible beneficiary who is 18 years of age until he or she reaches his or her 19th birthday. y ts This age limit does apply to Medicaid eligible beneficiaries.
+In the SMD letter that CMS issued Aug 15, 2007, the background speaks to peer support delivered to Medicaid eligible adults. gust 6.3.2.5- BH Caregiver Support Provided for: Mental Health Substance Use Disorder Caregiver Support is not a service that is provided to NCHC beneficiaries.
 6.3.2.6- BH Respite Care Provided for: Mental Health Substance Use Disorder Respite is not a service that is provided to NCHC beneficiaries.
 6.3.2.7- BH Intensive in-home services Provided for: Mental Health Substance Use Disorder Intensive In-Home (IIH) service directly addresses the beneficiary's mental health or substance use disorder diagnostic and clinical needs.
-The needs are evidenced by the presence of a diagnosable mental, behavioral, or emotional disturbance (as defined by DSM-5, or any subsequent editions of this reference material), with documentation of symptoms and effects reflected in the Comprehensive Clinical Assessment and the Person-Centered Plan (PCP).
-This (3) person team provides a variety of clinical rehabilitative interventions available 24 hours per day, 7 days per week, 365 days per year.
-This service is billed per diem, with a 2-hour minimum.
-That is, when the total co ontact time per date of service meets or exceeds 2 hours, it is a billable event.
-Prior authorization is requir red on the first day of this service.
+The needs are evidenced by the presence of a diagnosable me behavioral, or emotional disturbance (as defined by DSM-5, or any subsequent editions of this reference material), with documentation of symptoms and effects reflected in the Comprehensive Clinical is billed per diem, with a 2-hour minimum.
+That is, when the total contact time per date of service mee ts or exceeds 2 hours, it is a billable event.
+Prior authorization is required on the first day of this service.